 In 2001 we purchased a new Mini Pumper to replace our 1954 Dodge/Military Brush truck.
 It is a 2000 Ford F550 E-One Super Lynx Mini Pumper with 400 GPM pump, 400 gal water, 40 gal class A foam, 4 wheel drive, and a separate engine for the pump which gives us total pump and roll ability.
 Also in 2001 we purchased a utility vehicle for our fire police unit.
 This is a 2001 Ford F450 Werner Custom 4 wheel drive traffic unit, featuring a large traffic sign board, 3.5kw generator, quartz lighting, assorted traffic control equipment and rehab supplies.
 This unit was the first of its kind in the area and lead to the creation of a new county designation for traffic units.
 This vehicle now serves as Traffic 31.

 In 2005 we purchased a new E-One Typhoon custom structrual engine featuring a 2000 gpm pump with a compressed air foam system (CAFS), 1000 gallons of water, 40 gallons of class A foam and 40 gallons of class B foam.

 In 2010 a 2008 Ford F-250 was purchased and equipped as a basic utility vehicle to service the growing need for medical assist services.
 The unit is equipped with basic life support (BLS) level of care including AED as well as an assortment of equipment to handle service style calls.
-However, the vehicle was lost to a fire of mechanical nature in January 2014.
-A replacement is currently in development.
+However, the vehicle was lost to a fire of mechanical nature in January 2014, but was replaced with a new truck.

-In 2013 our Scott SCBAs were retired in favor of 2013 standard MSA SCBAs.
+In 2013 our Scott SCBAs were retired in favor of 2013 standard MSA G1 SCBAs.

-In 2014 a building expansion project was begun to add on to the current station.
+In 2015 an addition was completed to expand the station.
 The addition is to add additional storage space, apparatus bays, office space and an area to facilitate a live-in program.